maddox05/wpm-game/README.md

 - This application is intended for practice and entertainment purposes and may not provide precise measurements of typing speed.
 - The list of words used in the test is fetched from an external source and may vary each time the application is run.
 - Starting and stopping is broken, I need to fix it.
 Restart the page to start again.
 I may fully rework the application.
+- note for me (fix by force reloading window)

 ## Credits